moff/c5_markdown_converter/README.md

 6. Install the composer packages by running `composer install`.
 7. Navigate to your site's dashboard and install this package.

+***

+File INSTALL.TXT is for package's archive available at concrete5 Marketplace.

 ## License

 Licensed under the MIT license.
 See LICENSE for more information.